RedFiveCode/WirelessTagSharp/README.md

 Some of the  Wireless Sensor Tags JSON Web Service API Documentation requires login to discover the API.

 ## Security considerations
+Requires OAuth2 access token; see [here](https://wirelesstag.net/eth/oauth2_apps.html).
-Requires username and password for https://www.mytaglist.com; these are passed into the client layer using command line parameters.
+The access token is passed into the client layer using command line parameters in clear text.

 Connects to the REST service on the internet at https://www.mytaglist.com

-Uses a cookie to authenticate with https://www.mytaglist.com
+Uses a cookie to authenticate with https://www.mytaglist.com.
+Requires OAuth2 access token; see [here](https://wirelesstag.net/eth/oauth2_apps.html).

 Once successfully authenticated, then API calls can be made for the duration of that cookie session.

 ## Author and License
 RedFiveCode (https://github.com/RedFiveCode)

-Copyright (c) 2014-2022 RedFiveCode (https://github.com/RedFiveCode) All rights reserved.
+Copyright (c) 2014-2024 RedFiveCode (https://github.com/RedFiveCode) All rights reserved.

 Released under MIT License (see License.txt file).